 In addition to avoiding triggers and monitoring daily asthma symptoms, the use of asthma medication as prescribed by your asthma doctor is the basis of successful asthma control.

-Bronchodilators: The muscle bands that tighten around the airways are relaxed by these drugs.
+The muscle bands that tighten around the airways are relaxed by these drugs.
 This motion opens the airways quickly, allowing more air to enter and exit the lungs and enhancing breathing.
 Exercise-induced asthma symptoms can be treated with both short-acting and long-acting beta-agonists.

-Asthma drugs can be inhaled (using a metered-dose inhaler, dry powder inhaler, or asthma nebulizer) or swallowed (using an asthma nebulizer) (pills or liquids).
+Can be inhaled (using a metered-dose inhaler, dry powder inhaler, or asthma nebulizer) or swallowed (using an asthma nebulizer) (pills or liquids).
 If you’re taking prescriptions for other ailments, you should check with your doctor to see if there are any drug interactions and, if possible, simplify your medications.

 Keeping track of how effectively the lungs are working is a crucial element of treatment.
 A peak flow meter is used to track asthma symptoms.
 The meter can detect changes in your airways that could indicate that your asthma is getting worse.
 You can learn when to change drugs to keep asthma under control by recording daily peak flow data.
 This information can also be used by your asthma doctor to make changes to your severe asthma treatment.